 There are many historical reasons as to why Australian manufacturing costs have become so disastrously uncompetitive in the world labour market.
 Chief amongst these is the relentless increase in the costs of wages which began strongly in the early 1990’s and accelerated in the 2nd millennium.

-In addition to the regular increases in wages, politicians of all kinds, creeds and parties preached to the plebes many false promises.
+In addition to the regular increases in wages, politicians of all colours, creeds and parties proffered the plebes many false promises.
 Chief amongst these was that old, but much loved, laborite canard of giving workers a shorter working week, for the same, or even a higher pay.
 So, when offered something for nothing, most people swallowed it, hook, line and sinker.
 And this is how we started to work less and less:

-The accumulation of all those many, decades of national, industrial complacency and unproductivity has resulted in Australia inflicting on its manufacturers the highest minimum hourly wage payment in the world.
+The accumulation of all those many, decades of national smugness, industrial complacency and concomitant unproductivity has resulted in Australia inflicting on its manufacturers the highest minimum hourly wage payment in the world.

-And this is main the reason why Australian manufacturers began en masse to shut down their Australian factories, sack workers and contract out their manufacturing operations to Asia, mostly in China.
-The graph below shows the wholesale factory closures and mass sackings of workers timeline that distinctly began during the latter part of the Hawke-Keating Labour years and continues unabated to the present time.
+And this is core reason as to why Australian manufacturers began en masse to close down their Australian factories, sack workers and contract out their manufacturing operations to Asia, mostly in China.
+The graph below shows the wholesale factory closures and mass sackings of workers timeline that distinctly began during the latter part of the Hawke-Keating Labor years and continues unabated to the present time.

 In a January 2007 interview with Kerry O'Brien, the then Labor leader Kevin Rudd, declared his utopian vision for the Australian economy to be bigger than just being China's quarry and Japan's beach.
 That was 13 years ago.

-Alas, Kevin07 has long since become politically defunct, our quarry holes have gotten bigger, deeper and we have also become China’s, as well as Japan’s, beach.
-As for Kevin’s famous aspiration for an Australia that makes goods, that has been destroyed by our world-record, manufacturing uncompetitiveness .
+Alas, Kevin07 has long since been politically defunct, we have many more quarry holes that are now bigger, deeper and we have also become China’s, as well as Japan’s, beach.
+As for Kevin’s famous aspiration for an Australia that makes goods, that has been annihilated by our world-record, manufacturing uncompetitiveness .

 Why?
 Because, and in plain English, when an entire nation chooses to works less, make less and pay itself more, it becomes too expensive to do business with, that’s why.